Tainrakuasuchus: Vertebrae

-The anteriormost known neck vertebra of Tainrakuasuchus is amphicoelous, paralellogram-shaped and notably longer than the mid-dorsal vertebrae, with the latter being a feature shared by other poposauroids and avemetatarsalians.
+The anteriormost (toward the front) known neck vertebra of Tainrakuasuchus is amphicoelous (concave on both sides of the centrum), parallelogram-shaped and notably longer than the mid-dorsal vertebrae, with the latter being a feature shared by other poposauroids and avemetatarsalians.
 In contrast, some other pseudosuchians like the contemporary Prestosuchus have neck vertebrae shorter than the mid-dorsals.
 The neural spine is also elongated, stretching almost the entire anteroposterior length of the neural arch.
-The neural spine is roughly fan-shaped, expanding both in width and lenght along its height.
+The neural spine is roughly fan-shaped, expanding both in width and length along its height.
 A similar neural spine shape can be found across poposauroids, having been observed in both basal forms like Mandasuchus and Schultzsuchus as well as members of Ctenosauriscidae.
-Tainrakuasuchus resembles Schultzsuchus in preserving both epipohyses and postzygopophyses, with the former being a rarity among pseudosuchians.
+Tainrakuasuchus resembles Schultzsuchus in preserving both epipophyses and postzygapophyses, with the former being a rarity among pseudosuchians.
 While this sets both of them apart from the larger Prestosuchus, the two differ in the details of this morphology.
 In Schultzsuchus the two structures are separated by a prominent gap, while in Tainrakuasuchus the two are only weakly separated.

 The known mid-cervical vertebra is also elongated relative to dorsal vertebrae, though not as long as its predecessors.
-The centrum of this vertebrae further differs as it is not paralellogram- but spool-shaped, bearing a strong constriction at the midpoint.
+The centrum of these vertebrae further differs as it is not parallelogram- but spool-shaped, bearing a strong constriction at the midpoint.
 The neural canal is rectangular on the front face of the vertebrae with narrowing walls, resulting in the posterior opening being triangular in shape.
 Notably, the canal bears a notch in its dorsolateral corner, situated between the walls of the arch and the medial ridge, which gives the dorsal margin of the canal the appearance of an M when seen from the front.
 The neural spine that sits atop the arch is shorter in anteroposterior length than that of the predecessor, but retains the fan-shaped morphology caused by the lengthening and thickening with height.
 Looking at the vertebra from above shows that the neural spine is thicker towards the front and narrower towards the back.
-The postzygapophyses of this neck vertebra are notably connected to each other by a intrapostzygapophyseal lamina at their base, which helps distinguish it from Schultzsuchus in which such a lamina is missing.
-Like in the previous vertebra the epipophyses remains only poorly separated from the postzygapophyses.
+The postzygapophyses of this neck vertebra are notably connected to each other by an intrapostzygapophyseal lamina at their base, which helps distinguish it from Schultzsuchus in which such a lamina is missing.
+Like in the previous vertebra, the epipophyses remain only poorly separated from the postzygapophyses.